martinescardo/HoTT-UF-Agda-Lecture-Notes/INSTALL.md

 $ LIBRARY_PATH=${ZLIB}/lib cabal install
 ```

-Close the terminal, open a new one and continue by following the [GNU/Linux
+Close the terminal, open a new one and continue by following the GNU/Linux
-instructions](#GNU/Linux) from [Setting up Emacs to work with
+instructions from [Setting up Emacs to work with
-Agda](#Setting-up-Emacs-to-work-with-Agda).
+Agda](#Setting-up-Emacs-to-work-with-Agda) on.

 ## Windows
 Coming soon...